Help for refugees, humanitarian entrants and new arrivals

-Read Australian Government assistance for refugees: fact v fiction on the Parliament of Australia website.
+You may have heard that refugees get more support than other Australians.
+This is not true.
+Read Australian Government assistance to refugees: fact v fiction on the Parliament of Australia website.

-You may be able to get some payments, depending on your visa subclass and circumstances.
+You may be able to get some payments, depending on your visa and circumstances.

 Refugee or humanitarian entrants

 If your situation is difficult or extreme, you may also be able to get Crisis Payment.
 This is a one off payment.
-You are only eligible if you are already getting an income support payment.
+You’re only able to get this if you’re already getting an income support payment.

-Our Refugee Servicing Network can help you with other payments.
-They can also help with health services and to settle into life in Australia.
+Our Refugee Servicing Network can help you with payments and services.
+It can help you access services to help you settle into life in Australia.

 New arrivals to Australia

-We provide payments to support new arrivals who may be experiencing hardship.
+We provide payments to support new arrivals who may be in hardship.
 What you can get depends on your residence status.
-You may have to wait first.
+If you’ve recently arrived in Australia, you may have to wait before claiming our payments or services.
 Read more about the newly arrived resident’s waiting period.

-If you are in severe financial hardship, you may be able to get Special Benefit immediately.
-You must contact us to discuss your circumstances.
+If you’re in severe financial hardship, you may be able to get Special Benefit.

-There are other services to help you settle into Australia.
+There are services to help you settle into Australia.

 The Adult Migrant English Program can help you learn English.